MortgageMortgage Rates

 3. Consider paying points

-A mortgage point costs 1% of your loan amount, and paying for points allows you to buy a cheaper interest rate.
-Read the fine print if you see an online rate that looks lower than what other lenders are offering — there’s a good chance you’ll pay points to get it.
+A mortgage point costs 1% of your loan amount, and paying for points allows you to “buy” a cheaper interest rate.
+Read the fine print if you see an online rate that looks lower than what other lenders are offering — there’s a good chance you’ll have to pay points to get it.

 If you can afford your mortgage and find a home that suits your needs, now can be a good time to buy despite high rates and a limited number of homes for sale.